Normal Function

 Autosomal dominant hypocalcemia

-Mutations in the CASR gene can cause a condition called autosomal dominant hypocalcemia type 1, which is characterized by low levels of calcium in the blood (hypocalcemia).
+Variants (also called mutations) in the CASR gene can cause a condition called autosomal dominant hypocalcemia, which is characterized by low levels of calcium in the blood (hypocalcemia).
 Some affected individuals also have a shortage of parathyroid hormone (hypoparathyroidism).
+When this condition is caused by CASR gene variants, it is known as autosomal dominant hypocalcemia type 1.

-Mutations in the CASR gene have been found in some people with familial isolated hyperparathyroidism, a condition characterized by overactivity of the parathyroid glands (primary hyperparathyroidism).
-Primary hyperparathyroidism disrupts the normal balance of calcium in the blood, which can lead to kidney stones, thinning of the bones (osteoporosis), nausea, vomiting, high blood pressure (hypertension), weakness, and fatigue in people with familial isolated hyperparathyroidism.
-This condition is caused by changes to one copy of the gene in each cell.
-The CASR gene mutations associated with this condition change single amino acids in the CaSR protein.
-These genetic changes are called inactivating mutations because the altered CaSR protein is less sensitive to calcium and therefore requires an abnormally high concentration of calcium to trigger signaling.
-As a result, parathyroid hormone is produced even when the concentration of calcium in the blood is elevated, allowing the calcium levels to continue to rise.
-In addition, parathyroid cells may proliferate without control, which occasionally causes enlargement of the parathyroid glands in people with familial isolated hyperparathyroidism.
-Overproduction of parathyroid hormone from these abnormal glands may further stimulate the release of calcium into the blood.
+The CASR gene variants that cause familial isolated hyperparathyroidism lead to the substitution of one amino acid for another in the CaSR protein.
+This causes cells to produce an altered version of the CaSR protein that is less sensitive to calcium and requires higher levels of calcium to trigger signaling.
+As a result, parathyroid hormone is produced even when calcium in the blood is elevated, allowing the calcium levels to continue to rise.
+In addition, parathyroid cells may proliferate in an uncontrolled way, which causes enlargement (hyperplasia) of the parathyroid glands in people with familial isolated hyperparathyroidism.
+The overproduction of parathyroid hormone from these abnormal glands may further stimulate the release of calcium into the blood.
 The high levels of calcium cause the signs and symptoms of familial isolated hyperparathyroidism.

 MedlinePlus Genetics provides information about Kidney stones

-A more serious condition called neonatal severe hyperparathyroidism is caused by genetic mutations that lead to very little or no CaSR function.
-In people with this condition, both copies of the CASR gene are altered.
-Neonatal severe hyperparathyroidism is a potentially fatal condition that becomes apparent in infants under the age of 6 months.
-Affected babies often have overgrowth of one or more of their parathyroid glands (parathyroid hyperplasia), causing high levels of parathyroid hormone in their blood.
-The excess hormone abnormally stimulates the release of calcium into the blood, causing hypercalcemia.
-The calcium is often removed from bone, resulting in skeletal abnormalities.
+A condition called neonatal severe hyperparathyroidism is caused by CASR gene variants that severely impact the function of the CaSR protein.
+Neonatal severe hyperparathyroidism is a potentially fatal condition that begins before the age of 6 months.
+Affected babies often have parathyroid hyperplasia, which causes high levels of parathyroid hormone in their blood.
+The excess hormone stimulates the release of calcium into the blood, causing hypercalcemia.
+The calcium released into the blood is often removed from bone, resulting in skeletal abnormalities.
 The extreme hypercalcemia in these individuals can lead to neurological problems because the excess calcium interferes with nerve signaling.

 Other Names for This Gene